i18next/react-i18next-gitbook/misc/testing.md

 export default translate('ns')(MyComponent);
 ```

-in the test test the myComponent export passing a t function mock:
+In the test, test the myComponent export passing a t function mock:

 ```javascript
 import { MyComponent } from './myComponent';